ceschalmers/2021/README.md

 #### CSS/SASS
 The site is using sass https://sass-lang.com/.
 The general stylesheet is src/styles.sass, which imports some stylesheets from the src/assets/ folder.
 This is also where fonts, images, vectorized graphics, videos etc. should be located.
 There are also stylesheets local to the components, which are found in their respective folder under src/app/.
+It is important to keep the site responsive to different screen sizes and types of devices.
+Please familiarize yourself with flexbox, viewports, em and percentages.

 ## Development
 All development is made locally.
 If you are to contribute to the site, you are expected to be familiar with front end development aswell as angular on at least a beginner to intermediate level.
 That said, it could be the perfect opportunity to learn a new skill!
 To develop locally, initialize a new angular project called ceschalmers and replace the src/ folder with the folder in this repository.
 Some changes will need to be made to the angular.json file.